The cut operation on matrix factorisations

 \subsection{Supercategories}

 A superbicategory has for every $1$-morphism $F$ an associated $1$-morphism $\Psi F$ with $\Psi^2 \cong 1$, and in this sense the categories of $1$-morphisms are $\mathbb{Z}_2$-graded.
 The bicategory of Landau-Ginzburg models is an example of a superbicategory.
-Since Clifford algebras (which are $\mathbb{Z}_2$-graded) play a fundamental role in the definition of cut systems, superbicategories are the natural language.
+Since Clifford algebras (which are $\mathbb{Z}_2$-graded) play a fundamental role, superbicategories are the natural language.
 Our main references for the foundations are \cite{ellis_lauda,kang,kang2}, but we give the full definitions below as these references work only with strict bicategories.

 \begin{definition} A \emph{supercategory} is a category $\cat{C}$ together with a functor $\Psi: \cat{C} \lto \cat{C}$ and a natural isomorphism $\xi: \Psi^2 \lto 1_{\cat{C}}$ satisfying the condition